Airbnb Quickbooks Templates

 • Reservation Total: $2440

-First, Tallybreeze accounts for all the income received by Airbnb, separating out each price item.
-The total amount to be received from Airbnb for this reservation is $2440, which is allocated to the Airbnb Payment Clearing Account to be later reconciled against the resulting bank deposit.
+First, Tallybreeze records all income received from Airbnb, separating each price item.
+The total amount due from Airbnb for this reservation is $2,440, which is allocated to the Airbnb Payment Clearing Account and later reconciled with the corresponding bank deposit.

 AccountDebitCredit